Will Your ERC Hold Up to an Audit?

 According to our clients, we have some of the most comprehensive documentation in the industry right now.
 Whether you’re just starting your ERC claim or you’re retroactively documenting it, Aprio can help.

-Contact us today for a consultation with an ERC advisor.
+Contact us today for a consultation with a dedicated Aprio ERC advisor and learn what it takes to pass an ERC audit.

 Disclaimer for services provided relative to SBA programs and the CARES Act